|

 I. Drafting a Patent

-internet, US patents, International
+US patents,

-published patents etc. to find the closest similar inventions and
+International published patents etc. to find the closest similar inventions and

 suggest probably scope of